manolodd/opensimmpls/README.md

 # THE PROJECT

 <b>OpenSimMPLS</b> is an MPLS network simulator, multiplatform and mutilanguage.
 It is easy-to-use and is intended for teaching activities.
 It can be used as well to test new protocols, techniques and methods related to MPLS and/or GoS.
-OpenSimMPLS is a mature project used in universities and companies in more htan 130 different countries to teach, research and design MPLS networks.
+OpenSimMPLS is a mature project used in universities and companies in more than 130 different countries to teach, research and design MPLS networks.
 It was first developed in 2004 as part of a research project at the University of Extremadura.
 It was hosted since then in SourceForge.net as a CVS project and since 2014 it was updated as a GIT repository and hosted in GitHub forge.

 It supports standard MPLS operation as well as GoS/MPLS operation.
 See "Guarantee of Service (GoS) Support Over MPLS using Active Techniques" proposal at http://opensimmpls.manolodominguez.com/content/common/pdf/documentation/gossobrempls.pdf